huitemagico/kmac/README.md

 ## (2) git clone from github
 Version of "Stage-1" (Deliverable-1") at https://github.com/huitemagico/kmac/tree/main/contracts/kmac1
-Version (unstable, in progress) of "Stage-2" at https://github.com/huitemagico/kmac/tree/main/contracts/kmac2
+Version (in progress) of "Stage-2" at https://github.com/huitemagico/kmac/tree/main/contracts/kmac2

 ## cargo, build and run.

 Once the program is downloaded on the local disk, see the steps below: